Freedom of information - Guide to information

 Copyright

-The material contained within Education Scotland websites and publications is © Crown copyright 2019.
-You may use and re-use the information featured on this website (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
+The information we produce is subject to Crown copyright, which is administered by the Queen's Printer for Scotland.
+The material listed in this publication scheme is Crown copyright unless stated otherwise.
+You may use and re-use the information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence, provided it is reproduced accurately and not used in any misleading context.

-Images and videos on this site are subject to Crown copyright protection unless otherwise indicated.
-Any materials on this site, for example some photographs and videos which are identified as the copyright of a third party are not covered by Crown copyright.
+Images and videos we publish are also subject to Crown copyright protection unless otherwise indicated.
+For example some photographs and videos which are identified as the copyright of a third party are not covered by Crown copyright.
 It is your responsibility to obtain permission or other authorisation to use such material from the copyright holder.
-If you are unsure about copyright of material on the site please contact enquiries@educationscotland.gov.scot
+If you are unsure about copyright status of our material please contact us

 For further information on Crown copyright policy and licensing arrangements see the National Archives guidance.